17.22 Copyright—Affirmative Defense—Fair Use

 Comment

-4. Effect of Use of Infringing Work on the Potential Market for or Value of the Copyrighted Work: Campbell, 510 U.S. at 590-91, n.21 (assessing harm use can cause to plaintiff’s market and market effect if others also infringe through such use; considering if use displaces or substitutes for original work; examining effect of use on derivative market for protected work; noting that “the importance of this [fourth] factor will vary, not only with the amount of harm, but also with the relative strength of the showing on the other factors”); Harper & Row, Publishers, 471 U.S. at 566 (noting that effect of defendant’s infringing work on market for or value of plaintiff’s work is most important of fair use factors); SOFA Entm’t, Inc., 709 F.3d at 1280 (explaining that this factor favors finding of fair use when use “advances [the alleged infringers’] own original creation without any reasonable threat to [the original author’s] business model”); Monge, 688 F.3d at 1181 (emphasizing that potential market exists independent of copyright owner’s present intent not to publish copyrighted work); Bleem, 214 F.3d at 1026-27 (noting that effect on market “factor may be the most important, [but] all factors must be considered, and the commercial nature of the copies is just one element”; use for comparative advertising can support first fair use factor but negate fourth fair use factor); Dr. Seuss Enters., 109 F.3d at 1403 (balancing public benefit that will result from defendant’s use against personal gain copyright owner will receive if use is denied); Triad Sys.
-Corp., 64 F.3d at 1336-37 (noting that when defendant’s work competes in same market it is less likely fair use); Tresóna, 953 F.3d at 651 (commenting that due to transformative nature of newly created work, consumer interested in original work would not substitute the newly created work); ComicMix LLC, 983 F.3d at 458–61 (explaining that market harm to plaintiff is not presumed but defendant bears burden of proof on this element).
+The effectof the defendant’sinfringing work on the marketfor,orvalueof, the plaintiff’s copyrighted workis the mostimportantfairusefactor.
+Harper & Row, 471 U.S. at 566; SOFA Ent., Inc., 709 F.3d at 1280 (explaining that this factor favors finding of fair use when use “advances [the alleged infringers’] own original creation without any reasonable threat to [the original author’s] business model”); Monge, 688 F.3d at 1181 (emphasizing that potential market exists independent of the copyright owner’s present intent not to publish copyrighted work); Bleem, 214 F.3d at 1026-27 (noting that the market effect “factor may be the most important, [but] all factors must be considered, and the commercial nature of the copies is just one element”; use for comparative advertising can support first fair use factor but negate fourth fair use factor); Dr. Seuss, 109 F.3d at 1403 (balancing public benefit that will result from the defendant’s use against personal gain the copyright owner will receive if use is denied); Triad Sys.
+Corp., 64 F.3d at 1336-37 (noting that when defendant’s work competes in same market it is less likely fair use).

-5. Additional Factors: Campbell, 510 U.S. at 585 n.18 (considering defendant’s state of mind and explaining that permission is not necessary if use is fair); Harper & Row, Publishers, 471 U.S. at 562 (stating fair use presupposes good faith and fair dealing); Fisher v.
+5. Additional Factors: See Campbell, 510 U.S. at 585 n.18 (considering the defendant’s state of mind and explaining that permission is not necessary if use is fair); Harper & Row, 471 U.S. at 562 (explaining that the propriety of the defendant’s conduct is relevant to the character of the use because fair use presupposes good faith and fair dealing) (quotation marks and citation omitted); Fisher v.
 Dees, 794 F.2d 432, 437 (9th Cir.
 1986) (“courts may weigh ‘the propriety of the defendant’s conduct’ in the equitable balance of a fair use determination” (citation omitted)).